johnpuddephatt/stgeorges/_activities/table-tennis.md

 additional_info: Assessment required, call the centre to book.
 date: 2018-05-09T15:50:54.000+00:00
 suitabilities:
-- Parents who have a child with autism.
+- Guardians who have a child with autism.

 ---